There’s nothing worse than feeling like you’ve been shot down when you feel so excited about a new business idea.

 Do a reality check.
 Are you the sort of person that has a lot of ideas which don’t go anywhere?
-Or perhaps have ideas that have not been successful during implementation?
-If so, the people around you may be a bit jaded about hearing another new idea.
+Or perhaps, someone who has had ideas that have not been successful during implementation?
+If so, people around you may be a bit jaded about hearing another new idea.
 They may also want to protect you from yourself!

 It’s usually about them, not you

 Maintaining the status quo